magnatronus/peppa/README.md

 The module will install 3 module specific tables:

-peppa_session  - this is used to track and validate a remote REST API user's session peppa_object - this stores the JSON objects peppa_apps - this is used to control the external application access to the REST API
+1. peppa_session: this is used to track and validate a remote REST API user's session

+2. peppa_object: this stores the JSON objects

+3. peppa_apps: this is used to control the external application access to the REST API

 -----------------------------------------------------------------------------

 V2 of the API was created so that it made creating a Titanium Alloy Sync adapter